Jump to topic

 A first DUI arrest is usually treated as a misdemeanor, but subsequent DUI convictions will likely result in felony charges and are treated as serious criminal offenses.

-In some instances, usually due to a prior DUI offense, this can be charged as a felony offense.
+In some instances, usually due to a prior DUI conviction, this can be charged as a felony offense.
 The consequences of a felony DUI charge may result in losing the right to vote.
 However, this varies by state; not all felons lose this right.
-You may also lose the right to sit on a jury, own a firearm, and a DUI will create difficulties finding employment.
+You may also lose the right to sit on a jury, own a firearm, and a DUI will create difficulties in finding employment.

 Does a DUI in One State Show Up in Another State?